vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

 [Dynamic Routes](https://docs.astro.build/en/core-concepts/routing/#dynamic-routes) and
 [`getStaticPaths()`](https://docs.astro.build/en/reference/api-reference/#getstaticpaths).

-Let's see how we can use these together to fix our problem.
+Let's see how we can use these together to solve our problem.

 ### Posts by Year